How L1 L2 CPU Cache Work Detailed Study

 L2 Cache:

-What is the l2 cache → The secondary cache is larger but slower than the L1 cache.
-This one may come embedded in the CPU, or can be set on a separate chip or a coprocessor.
+What is the l2 cache → The secondary cache is more extensive but slower than the L1 cache.
+This one may be embedded in the CPU or set on a separate chip or a coprocessor.
 In the latter case, an alternative high-velocity system bus connects the cache with the CPU so that it doesn't lose efficiency due to the traffic on the main memory bus.
 L2 cache ranges from 4-8MB on flagship processors (CPU l2 cache size 512KB per core), although you can expect even more of it in modern power computers.
-Generally, in modern multicore CPUs, we see each core having its dedicated L1 and L2 caches embedded in them, whereas the L3 cache is shared across them all.
+Generally, in modern multicore CPUs, we see each core's dedicated L1 and L2 caches embedded in them, whereas the L3 cache is shared across them all.

 L3 Cache: